-Major Garrett is White House Correspondent for CBS News and Contributor to National Journal
+Major Garrett is Chief Washington Correspondent for CBS News and Contributor to National Journal

 Garrett comes to CBS from National Journal as White House & Congressional Correspondent.
 Prior to that, Garrett was at Fox News, where he was the Chief White House Correspondent.
 During his eight years at Fox News, Garrett also covered Congress, two presidential elections, the war in Iraq and many other issues of national importance.
 White House officials describe him as one of the hardest working journalist in the West Wing, somebody they can trust to get it right.